navis-org/navis-flybrains/README.md

 > If you already have downloaded these registrations via `nat.jrcbrains`
 > and/or `nat.flybrains` you can skip this: `flybrains` should be able to
 > find the registrations downloaded via R and register them for you.
-> See also code at the bottom to generate a report of available transforms.
+> See also code below for generating a report of available transforms.

 ```Python
 >>> import flybrains